opentelekomcloud-docs/scalable-file-service/umn/source/introduction/basic_concepts/sfs_basic_concepts.rst

 File System
 -----------

-A file system provides users with shared file storage service through NFS.
+A file system provides users with shared file storage through NFS.
 It is used for accessing network files remotely.
-After a user creates a file system on the console, the file system can be mounted to multiple servers and is accessible through the standard POSIX.
+After you create a file system on the console, you can mount the file system on multiple cloud servers and access the file system from the servers through the standard POSIX.

 POSIX
 -----